 The 0212 generation: a real creative resistance

 Venezuela is an eternal contrast of cultures, thoughts, behaviour and landscapes.
 Valeria Romano, Fashion Stylist student at IED Milano, spent the most of her life in Caracas, the city of chaos, having the opportunity to learn that life is frenetic and short, creativity has no limits and from crisis appear opportunities.
-She realized that also in Venezuela are present the countercultures, but the lack of information through media keeps them anonymous.
+She realized that also in Venezuela there are countercultures, but the lack of information through media keeps them anonymous.
 With this project, Valeria aims at giving a personal contribution to her country sharing its creative talents.
-It has been made during times of crisis, dictatorship and protests, and it shows the 0212 Generation a group of young admirable, brave and talented people that deserve an open window to the rest of the world.
+It has been made during times of crisis, dictatorship and protests, and it shows the 0212 Generation, a group of young admirable, brave and talented people that deserve an open window to the rest of the world.

 IED and Linsday Kemp 4 Pitti Uomo 92